|

 In 2017 the program was expanded to include “Clean Drinking Water for School Children” in the Ream area.
 We installed an advanced, reliable and low maintenance filter system to provide clean drinking water for the children at Smach Deng School – they are the first in rural Cambodia to enjoy clean drinking water & hygienic toilets.
 Extensive repairs & maintenance were also completed at the school.

-Our Record of Aid Over 28 Years
+Our Record of Aid since 1990

 The total value of our aid work (as at 2017) is $4.0 million which is comprised of direct costs on building materials, local labour hired on site, medical programs and volunteer’s costs.
 The breakdown of total costs is shown in the figure below.